 Cost to NHS: £16,786,970

-Ongoing, long-term use of opioid usually leads to dependence and tolerance (ibid), meaning a drug does not work as it did when the treatment was initiated.
+Ongoing, long-term use of opioids usually leads to dependence and tolerance (ibid), meaning a drug does not work as it did when the treatment was initiated.

-Prescription-only codeine is available in form of tablets:
+Prescription-only Codeine is available in the form of tablets:

 - Codeine phosphate 15mg tablets